Could a slain British scientist’s selfless final act help catch his killer?

 Willson’s parents Pauline Willson and Robert Easingwood were unable to make the trip to the US to see him one last time as his mother was ill with cancer.
 She passed away just a few weeks ago at the end of March.

-Ms Easingfield, a molecular biology PhD student, has been on long-term sick leave since her brother’s death.
+Ms Easingwood, a molecular biology PhD student, has been on long-term sick leave since her brother’s death.

 She says that milestones with her son Tyko, who was four months old when Willson was killed, have been difficult to celebrate.
 She’s six months pregnant with her second child, another layer to the sadness around her brother’s absence.